ICS Partnerships in Practice: Winning Tenders Across Health and Social Care Boundaries

 • Social value: apprenticeships, local employment, equalities impact, prevention outcomes.

-Use phrasing that mirrors system objectives: “supporting flow”, “reducing escalation”, “building capacity”, “improving population outcomes”.
+Use phrasing that mirrors system objectives: “supporting flow”, “reducing escalation”, “building community capacity”, “improving population outcomes”.

-5. Assurance: governance cycle, RCA learning, KPI review, improvement plan.
+5. Assurance: Review cycle, RCA learning, improvement plan, reporting cadence.

 📐 Value Messaging That Wins in ICS Bids